NathanDoumeche/WeaKL/README.md

 1) Unzip the _dataset_national.csv.zip_ file.

-2) Create a virtual environment and install the packages of _requirements.txt_.
+2) Create a virtual environment with Python 3.9 and install the packages of _requirements.txt_.

 3) Launch _Kalman PIKL.ipynb_ as a Jupyter notebook.